kelvinlockwood/policies/privacy/index.md

 Many of these rights can be exercised by signing in and updating your account information.
 Please note that certain information may be exempt from such requests under applicable law.
 For example, we need to retain certain information in order to provide our services to you.

 In some cases, we also need to take reasonable steps to verify your identity before responding to a request, which may include, at a minimum, depending on the sensitivity of the information you are requesting and the type of request you are making, verifying your name and email address.
 If we are unable to verify you, we may be unable to respond to your requests.
-If you have questions about exercising these rights or need assistance, please contact us at [privacy@37signals.com](mailto:privacy@37signals.com) or at 37signals LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
+If you have questions about exercising these rights or need assistance, please contact us at [mail@fcc.club](mailto:mail@fcc.club) or at FCC, 411 W Monroe St, Mailbox #2, Austin, TX 78704.
 If an authorized agent is corresponding on your behalf, we will need written consent with a signature from the account holder before proceeding.

 Depending on applicable law, you may have the right to appeal our decision to deny your request, if applicable.
 We will provide information about how to exercise that right in our response denying the request.
 You also have the right to lodge a complaint with a supervisory authority.
 If you are in the EU or UK, you can contact your data protection authority to file a complaint or learn more about local privacy laws.